calyxir/calyx/docs/running-calyx/fud2/index.md

 fud2 is a Rust tool, so you can build it along with everything else in this monorepo with `cargo build`.
 You might then want to do something like ``ln -s `pwd`/target/debug/fud2 ~/.local/bin`` for easy access to the `fud2` binary.

+If you already have Calyx installed you can `cargo install --path fud2` from this repository's root to automatically add the binary to your path.

 fud2 depends on [Ninja][].
 Install it using your OS package manager or by downloading a binary.